 - Compared to 9/30/22, on 9/30/23 the total number of families with children in placement declined by 12%, and the total number of children declined by 14%. - CUA continued to manage services for almost all (98-99%) families and children with placement services.

 Dependent Placements

 Figure 28.
-Entry Rate of Children into Out of Home Care per 1,000 Philadelphia Children, by Federal Fiscal Year
+Number of Children into Out of Home Care, by Federal Fiscal Year